Devcab2/snake-client/README.md

 This a multiplayer take on the game...

-In order to play you must , donwload this [repo found here](https://github.com/taniarascia/snek)repo in order to run the server side.
+In order to play you must , donwload this     [repo found here](https://github.com/taniarascia/snek)  repo in order to run the server side.

 ## How to play?